JummyJoeJackson/EcoShare/README.md

+## Getting Started

+To get started, create an account and connect with other like-minded individuals who are passionate about sustainability.
+Start by sharing your eco-friendly habits, like switching to reusable products or reducing your energy consumption.

 ## Coming Soon
 - **Like and Comment:** Show support for others' actions by liking or commenting on their posts.
 - **Follow Users:** Follow users whose actions and ideas resonate with you.
 Stay updated on their latest posts and activities.